 And he who writes the rules is always the strongest

 After World War II, the US, in conjunction with the still-formidable British and French empires, wrote many of the rules governing the international sphere.
-Virtually all these rules benefited the US and when they stopped helping America, Washington changed them at its pleasure.
-(The Bretton Woods agreement on currency is a fine example; once gold was no longer useful as a currency anchor in the US, it was dropped.)
+Virtually all these rules benefited America and when they stopped helping America, Washington changed them at its pleasure.
+(The Bretton Woods agreement on currency is a fine example; once gold was no longer useful as a currency anchor in the United States, it was dropped.)

 When the Soviet Union collapsed, the American-written international system surged into the former communist sphere.
 Many of these rules threatened the remaining elites of the collapsed communist regimes.
 New human rights rules meant elites who had been kept in power through corruption or force could well be jailed for practices they considered par for the course in politics.
 New economic policies meant people who had been rich through connections or corruption could no longer compete as well.
 Naturally, these folks didn’t like that idea one bit.